evert/evert.github.com/_posts/2015/2015-12-09-switching-to-linux.md

 In the meantime I had seen some screenshots from KDE Plasma, and to my surprise it was quite gorgeous.
-I always remembered KDE as being the slightly more ugly, but more flexibilitilty-offering option between KDE and Gnome, but a lot has changed.
+I always remembered KDE as being the slightly more ugly, but more flexibility-offering option between KDE and Gnome, but a lot has changed.

 <img src="/resources/images/posts/switchingtolinux/plasma.png" alt="KDE Plasma" style="max-width: 100%" />

-So instead of intalling Ubuntu as soon as I got the laptop in the mail, I opted for Kubuntu instead.
+So instead of installing Ubuntu as soon as I got the laptop in the mail, I opted for Kubuntu instead.

 As it turns out, my timing was perfect because this was days after the 15.10